Separating path systems: Graphs of linear minimum degree

 \section{Graphs of linear minimum degree}

-\begin{proof}[Proof of Theorem \ref{thm_linear_min_deg}] Let $G$ be a graph on $n$ vertices with minimum degree at least $cn$, for some fixed $0<c<1$.
+\begin{proof}[Proof of Theorem~\ref{sepsys13-theorem_linear_min_deg}] Let $G$ be a graph on $n$ vertices with minimum degree at least $cn$, for some fixed $0<c<1$.
 It is easy to decompose $G$ into two disjoint subgraphs $G_1$ and $G_2$ in such a way that both subgraphs have minimum degree at least $cn/3$.
-Indeed, one way to do this is to define $G_1$ by randomly selecting each edge of $G$ with probability $1/2$ and to take $G_2$ to be the complement of $G_1$ in $G$, i.e., we have $V(G_2) = V(G)$ and $E(G_2) = E(G) \backslash E(G_1)$; the minimum degree conditions follow from the standard estimates for the tail of the binomial distribution.
+Indeed, one way to do this is to define $G_1$ by randomly selecting each edge of $G$ with probability $1/2$ and to take $G_2$ to be the complement of $G_1$ in $G$, i.e., $V(G_2) = V(G)$ and $E(G_2) = E(G) \setminus E(G_1)$; the minimum degree conditions follow from the standard estimates for the tail of the binomial distribution.

-Following the strategy described in Section \ref{strategy}, let $P_1,\ldots,P_{n}$ be a path decomposition of $G_1$ and let $M_1,\ldots,M_{3n}$ be a decomposition of $G_1$ into matchings such that the intersection $M_i\cap P_j$ contains at most one edge for each pair $i,j$.
+Following the strategy described in Section~\ref{sepsys13-strategy}, let $P_1,\dots,P_{n}$ be a path decomposition of $G_1$ and let $M_1,\dots,M_{3n}$ be a decomposition of $G_1$ into matchings such that the intersection $M_i\cap P_j$ contains at most one edge for each $i$ and $j$.

 Define a graph $H$ on $V(G)$ as follows: two distinct vertices $x,y\in V(G)$ are adjacent in $H$ if they have at least $c^2n/24$ common neighbours in $G_2$.
-Note that $H$ has no independent set of size at least $4/c$.
-Indeed, if $A\subseteq V(G)$ is an independent set in $H$ of size $k=4/c$, then
+Note that $H$ has no independent set of size $4/c$.
+Indeed, if $A\subseteq V(G)$ is an independent set in $H$ of size $k=4/c$, then writing $\Gamma(.)$ to denote vertex neighbourhoods, we have

 which is a contradiction.